kuleshov/audio-super-res/README.md

 ### Requirements

-The model is implemented Python 3.7.10 and uses several additional libraries.
+The model is implemented in Python 3.7.10 and uses several additional libraries.

 * `tensorflow==2.4.1`
 * `keras==2.4.0`